claire-goul/local_DepMapandBioGrid/README.md

 # local_DepMapandBioGrid

-A toolset for local analysis of DepMap and BioGRID datasets, enabling bioinformatics research and cancer dependency investigations.
+A toolset for local network analysis of DepMap and BioGRID datasets for your genes of interest.

 ## Overview